Nicko Cruises (Mystic Cruises)

 During the ship's 12-day drydock refurbishment (July 22 - August 9, in Singapore) were conducted general maintenance works, as well as renovations to the Conference Rooms (deck 7), Theater (Marquee Show Lounge on 2 levels, decks 7-8), The Dome Bar (deck 12), Kids Zone (deck 12), Photo Gallery (deck 7), Spa and Gym facilities (deck 11).
 All crew cabin bathrooms were also renovated.

-- The 2-story Marquee Lounge was re-decorated and its colour scheme was changed (to the new black-white-emerald green).
+- The 2-story Marquee Lounge was re-decorated and its color scheme was changed (to the new black-white-emerald green).
 Also, custom-made wallpaper and artworks were added.

 - The Dome Lounge was updated with a new nautical theme (dark navy blue and white hues), drapes were changed and soft lighting was installed.